Using Monte Carlo with Piotroski

 How To Use Monte Carlo With The Piotroski Score

-How to analyze a factor without ranking in Equities Lab
+Analyzing a factor without ranking

-Limit your stocks
+Limit your stocks by putting in Market Cap.

-Add a new line
+Add a new line.

 You can add lines by doing any of the following:

-1. clicking on that green plus
+1. Clicking on that green plus.

-2. Typing a semicolon
+2. Typing a semicolon.

 Get rid of foreign ADRs

-Create yet another line
+Create another line.

 You do remember how to do this?
 If not, look back two slides.

-Get rid of financials
+Get rid of “Financial Services.”

-Piotroski score doesn’t work well on banks, so they have to go.
+The reason we are exluding the Financial Services is because the Piotroski score doesn’t work well on banks, so they have to go.
 The “classify” operator is your friend here.

-Create yet another line
+Create yet another line.

 Create a line using a method you haven’t used yet.
-This new line is going to get the piotroski condition.
+This new line is going to get the Piotroski condition.
 If you were doing a rank_across to measure deciles, you’d bundle the lines above into a variable, and perhaps you’d call it restrictions.
 But you aren’t, so you don’t.

-Compare using “=”
+Compare using “=”.

-Find Piotroski using the tools menu
+Find Piotroski using the tools menu.

 Fill that second box with monte

-You could backtest 10 times, and save off the monthly returns for each series, and compose those.
+You could backtest 10 times, save off the monthly returns for each series, and compose those.
 If you did, that would be a longer assignment, especially since you need to do that for earnings yield.
 So, will you?
 Nah — use monte carlo instead.
 That will do all the backtests, and put them all on the same table for you.
 You are going to choose monte_range (monte from x to y).

 Go from 0 to 9 step 1